Beauty salon health risks?

 Dear What Price Beauty?,

-Check for licensing: Make sure that the salon professionals you see are licensed, including your manicurist, pedicurist, waxer, etc. If a license is not on display, then ask the salon professional to show you her/his professional license before starting.
-If no license is presented, opt for another beauty salon instead.
+Check for licensing.
+Look around to see if the professionals are licensed, including the manicurist, pedicurist, waxer, etc. If a license isn't on display, then ask to see their professional license before starting.
+If no license is presented, you may want to opt for another salon instead.

-Get a feel for the beauty salon.
-Inspect the area carefully before getting serviced.
-The following list of questions can help guide you:
+Get a feel for the place.
+Take some time to inspect the area carefully before getting serviced.
+Here is a list of questions to help guide you:

-- Is the general overall appearance of the beauty salon tidy and sanitary?
+- Is the general overall appearance tidy and sanitary?